papermill/documentation/README.md

 ## Workflow

 > :warning: For now you have to figure out most of the stuff yourself.
-I will write this as I go along.
+I will write this as I go along. :warning:

 1. Get the `Makefile`.
    `curl foo/Makefile` (not implemented)